vtog/labGuides/source/ocp/openshift-day2.rst

         htpasswd -D users.htpasswd <username>

 #.
-From the OCP console create the HTPasswd identity provider
+From the OCP console create the HTPasswd identity provider.

    a.
 Go to :menuselection:`Administration --> Cluster Settings` and click the
       Configuration tab